2025–26 Dumbarton F.C. season: November

 The winless league run extended to five matches however with defeat against Clyde at New Douglas Park on November 1.
 Leighton McIntosh got Sons' goal, his sixth in 11 league matches - and the 100th of his career.
 A first home league victory since the opening day of the season followed against Annan Athletic with Tony Wallace netting the winner.
 That was followed by back-to-back 2-0 defeats to Elgin City at Borough Briggs on November 15 and Stenhousemuir on November 19.
+A third straight defeat followed, 4-1 at home to Forfar Athletic.
+November ended with a 4-0 defeat against West of Scotland Football League side Auchinleck Talbot.
+The following day manager Stephen Farrell was sacked after 210 games in charge.
+In the same game, U20s coach Daryl Smith was named as the club's substitute goalkeeper with Ollie Ecrepont suspended and Luke Smallwood injured.